review by Bobby Blakey

 to be either rushed or just thrown away.
 There are so many elements to work from here as they establish this universe and a clear intent to hopefully do more, that it often times feels rushed.
 There are times where you are getting into the building of a character or situation and then it suddenly moves on and leaves elements unresolved.
 One of the more intriguing involving a new character that clearly plays a bigger part in connection to Ridley and the rest of this world, but is gone almost as soon as it arrives.

 In the end the film still worked for me as a whole and entertains.
 I wish the action had been amped up a bit more, but it is what it is.
 There is no doubt that this film will not work for some, but I dug it.
-I have my doubts about it getting the clear franchise it was hoping for thanks mostly to the state of theaters right now and it making the cash it needs to justify it, but I would be lying if I said I didn’t want to see where it could go next.
+I have my doubts about it getting the clear franchise it was hoping for thanks mostly to the state of theaters when it was released and it making the cash it needs to justify it, but I would be lying if I said I didn’t want to see where it could go next.

-Decide for yourself and check out Chaos Walking in theaters now.
+Decide for yourself and check out Chaos Walking available now on Blu-ray and DVD from Lionsgate Home Entertainment.